-We have audited the financial statements of Four Block Foundation, Inc. ("Four Block" a nonprofit organization), which comprise the statement of financial position as of December 31, 2022, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Four Block Foundation, Inc. ("Four Block" a nonprofit organization), which comprise the statements of financial position as of December 31, 2023 and 2022, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Four Block as of December 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with generally accepted accounting principles in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Four Block as of December 31, 2023 and 2022, and the change in net assets, functional expenses, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.